A Year in the Wilds of North Devon: July to December

 Caterpillars and our other invertebrates are a vital food source for many resident bird populations, although the elephant hawk moth looks quite a mouthful, even for a robin!

-And so the year draws to a close with a picture of our favourite Christmas bird but surely not without a snowy picture?
-It snows most winters, surprisingly, but rarely lasts….a great excuse to curl up beside the log fire and wait for the year to start all over again.
+And so the year draws to a close with a picture of our favourite Christmas bird, but surely not without a snowy picture?
+Surprisingly, it snows most winters but rarely lasts….a great excuse to curl up beside the log fire and wait for the year to start all over again.

 The Robin: Britain’s favourite bird

-And so the year draws to a close with a picture of our favourite Christmas bird but surely not without a snowy picture?
-It snows surprisingly most winters but rarely lasts….a great excuse to curl up beside the log fire and wait for the year to start all over again.
+And so the year draws to a close with a picture of our favourite Christmas bird, but surely not without a snowy picture?
+Surprisingly, it snows most winters but rarely lasts….a great excuse to curl up beside the log fire and wait for the year to start all over again.